ibexa/documentation-developer/docs/guide/content_rendering.md

     ezplatform.default_view_templates.content.full: "content/view/full.html.twig"
 ```

+Alternatively, you can do it using the [design engine](design_engine.md).
+For example, if your theme is `site`,
+create `themes/site/default/content/<viewType>.html.twig` to override the core template.

 ##### Customizing the default controller

 The controller used to render content by default can also be changed.
 The `ezsettings.default.content_view_defaults` container parameter contains a hash that defines how content is rendered by default.
 It contains a set of [content view rules for the common view types](https://github.com/ezsystems/ezpublish-kernel/blob/master/eZ/Bundle/EzPublishCoreBundle/Resources/config/default_settings.yml#L37-L65).
 This hash can be redefined to whatever suits your requirements, including custom controllers, or even matchers.